 Proposal for the introduction of an academic program

-- If endorsed, proposals are submitted for Academic Quality Assurance Committee consideration via email@example.com.
-Proposals are submitted on the University's pro forma in line with scheduled dates.
+- If endorsed by the ANU College(s), the program proposals are submitted for Academic Quality Assurance Committee consideration via the Curriculum Management System (CMS) in line with scheduled dates.

 Reaccreditation of coursework programs

 - Each of the University's award programs is reviewed at least every five years using the University's proforma.
 Programs subject to professional accreditation may be reviewed using the proforma of the relevant accreditation body, as long as the requirements of the ANU program reaccreditation proforma are addressed.
 The review considerations include any Associate Dean (Education) approved limits on credit.

 - If an academic program is not reviewed within the agreed schedule submitted annually to the Academic Quality Assurance Committee, the relevant managing ANU College(s) is to provide a rationale to Academic Quality Assurance Committee as to why the program's current accreditation term should be extended, explaining why the review has not been completed according to the schedule.

 - To apply for academic program reaccreditation following a review, the relevant ANU College(s) is to submit a copy of the completed academic program review proforma to Academic Quality Assurance Committee for endorsement.

 - If endorsed by Academic Quality Assurance Committee by at least a 75 per cent majority, the completed proforma is submitted for Academic Board reaccreditation.

 - Associate Dean (Education) approved limits on credit in a program are re-confirmed in writing following the College review of a program.